LuNdreu/flytalia/token/README.md

 Considered what said above then, it is clear how I fixed the cap (8000 x 10 x 40).
 Initial supply instead has been selected considering the amount of photos I am currently processing and their resolution.

+### How can FLYs be used

+For the moment, basically FLYs can be used just to get high quality photos from this platform.
+Users can still decide to pay for photos with fiat.
+But they will be given the chance to use FLYs too.
+Low resolution preview of the photos and their location instead is free and available on "Discover" page at flytalia.com.

+When requestion high quality photos, currently users will need to request a quotation to myself.
+I am working in implementing this exchange through smart contract in order to make transactions more efficient and safe.

+At the moment anyway everything is work in progress so I will keep it the old way.

+Later one I am planning to list FLYs on Uniswap by providing liquidity with the income of this platform.
+So if you want to support this, your tips will be welcome.
+Remember flytalia.com is Brave verified and you can tip some BATs if you are using Brave Browser.